-Shilok Mukkati identifies herself as a Queer woman.
-A poet, a dancer, a theatre artist, a radio jockey and a public speaker, she has embraced her art to convey powerful messages about the queer community through a language that weaves around her personal experiences and emotions.
-A storyteller and a performer, Shilok Mukkati has been actively engaged in advocating for gender rights and providing a voice to those who are no more afraid to break silences and are ready tell their own stories.
+Shilok Mukkati identifies herself as an intersectional feminist.
+A poet, a dancer, a theatre artist, a radio jockey and a public speaker, she has embraced her art to convey powerful messages about the queer community through a language that weaves around her advocacy experience.
+A storyteller and a performer, Shilok Mukkati has been actively engaged in advocating for human rights and providing a voice to those who are no more afraid to break silences and are ready to tell their own stories.

 We discover that one of her Kannada poems titled ‘Kabalisidha Kranthi Kadu’ has been selected as part of the syllabus for Kuvempu University.
-The poem revolves around gender dysphoria that Shilok wrote as part of a personal experience challenging the stigma associated with Queer identity.
-Shilok writes in both Kannada and English.
+Ms Mukkati writes in both Kannada and English.
 Although, she expressed that writing in her native language gives greater freedom in communicating her emotions and telling her stories.

 Language, she says, plays a very significant role.
 “For me art has always been about telling the right stories.
 When writing in Kannada language I can express myself with a lot of aggression as well as eagerness.
-It allows me to write in a way that’s not restrictive and does not enclose my identity in a box,” says Shilok while interacting with Feminism in India.
-Shilok also writes extensively in English.
+It allows me to write in a way that’s not restrictive and does not enclose my identity in a box,” says Ms Mukkati while interacting with Feminism in India.
+Ms Mukkati also writes extensively in English.
 However, she says, in an attempt to find the right vocabulary, the essence often gets lost in translation.

 Shilok Mukkati has also received the national award from the Ministry of Information and broadcasting in 2016 for one of the shows that she hosted as a radio jockey.
 The programme called the ‘Lesbian in the Shadows’ received immense support and celebration.
 As an RJ of the community radio called Radio Active Cr 90.4 Mhz, she has been an active speaker of the LGBTQIA + community and has given a new dimension to gender and sexual politics in India at large.
 She is also an active member of the Bangalore Poets Community.
 She was a guest at the Bangalore Literature Festival of 2017 where she spoke about Queer Literature.